 About This Footage

-The grainy, black-and-white footage of Bruce Springsteen's "Atlantic City" is a rare gem that offers a glimpse into the artist's creative process during a pivotal moment in his career.
-Filmed in 1982, this clip is part of the expanded edition of Nebraska, an album that marked a significant departure from Springsteen's earlier work with The E Street Band.
+The footage of Bruce Springsteen performing "Atlantic City" is a rare gem that offers a glimpse into the artist's creative process during a pivotal moment in his career.
+Filmed in 1982, this clip is part of the expanded edition of Nebraska, an album widely regarded as one of Springsteen's most personal and haunting works.

 Curated from public records and music databases.